garyfoohw/GA_DSIF_project_1/README.md

 ---
 #### Observations

 We observed that for both ACT and SAT, the scores and particiaption rates are inversely correlated.
 This could signify and support the presence of high number of retakes in some states.
 We also note the states that prefer ACT are clustered in central USA whereas SAT are preferred on the Eastern/Western seabords.
 In general, the Eastern seabord tends to have a better performance in Linguistics over the Formal Sciences.

 ---

 #### Conclusion
-There appears to be an opportunity for college prepartory school services at the Eastern seabords to target SAT questions, with increased focus on the Formal Sciences.
+There appears to be a market opportunity for college prepartory school services at the Eastern seabords to target SAT tests, with increased focus on the Formal Sciences.

 ---